YA DON'T SAY

 Janell and I spent Memorial Day Weekend 2008 at the Kerrville Folk Festival.
 It was purty dang hot that weekend but there wasn't one drop of rain.
 I've been attending the KFF since about 1992 and this is the first year I have ever attended when there was no rain.
 None.
 At all.
 Not even a fog or a mist.
 The last time I went to the KFF there were floods and it rained every day.
 Shows were cancelled because of lightning.
 But no rain this year worked out well because I brought the bike and we were able to explore the beautiful Hill Country on two wheels.
 Yes, I trailered the bike.
 See all that camping gear behind us in the picture?
 It wasn't bungeed on the back of the bike.
 I'm okay camping but I'm not willing to give up all the comforts of home.
 Besides, it's Kerrville.
 I had to bring a guitar.
 Two guitars.
 And a banjo.
 And a ukulele...
 Kerrville Folk Festival 2008

-Hard to believe but I celebrated my 21st anniversary on KNON 89.3 FM on August 11, 2008.
+I celebrated my 21st anniversary on KNON 89.3 FM on August 11, 2008.
 I first appeared on KNON (then at 90.1 FM) in June 1987 as a guest on Marc Tuton's program "Marc's Hot Licks."
-A month a slot opened and I auditioned for my own show.
-I started in 11:00 PM to 1:00 AM slot and have been on Mondays ever since.
+A month later a slot opened and I auditioned.
+I started in an 11:00 PM to 1:00 AM slot and have been on Mondays ever since.
 Thankfully my show is now on from 6:00 to 8:00 PM Central Time.
-Tuesdays used to be a bit bleary when I was staffing the 11-1 slot.
 I called the show "Red Hot & Blue" until we started the Texas Blues Radio block a few years ago.
+I love being involved in radio and will DJ on KNON as long as they let me.

 Bob Brozman The Blind Lemon Blues Festival at Poor David's Pub was a lot of fun.
 K.M.
 Williams opened the show with a set that included several Blind Lemon songs.
 Texas Slim and I had too much fun during our set.
 We did some classic pre-war blues including several Bo Carter and Hokum Boys tunes.
 Aaron Burton & Cheryl Arena were great, as always.
 They keep getting better every time I hear them.
 Bob Brozman was the highlight of the evening.
 It was his first show in Dallas in about 15 years and it was a show that will not soon be forgotten.
 Bob is my #1 living guitar hero and he didn't disappoint.
-He has incorporated sounds and rhythms from countries around the world during his travels and his playing is incomparable now.
+He has incorporated sounds and rhythms from all over the world and his playing is incomparable now.
 Friends at the show that had never heard of Bob were blown away by his performance.
 Told you so!
-It was great catching up with Bob and with Marc Tuton (the guy that got me on at KNON) and several other friends.
-It was a great show and I can't wait until next year.
+It was great catching up with Bob and with Marc Tuton (the guy that got me on KNON) and other friends.
+It was a great show.
 More photos here.

 Musical actives are starting to pick up again.
 I recently did a show in Springtown with Huelyn Duvall and a bunch of great musicians.
 Bob Brozman has been booked to play the Blind Lemon Blues Festival in September and I've been asked to play with Texas Slim on the same bill.
 I even picked up a couple of new guitars that I am really enjoying.
 (As if I needed more stringed instruments!)
-No desire to "go pro" or tour the world but I will be playing in public again soon.
-I play mainly for myself but it's fun to rock a live crowd when I can.
+No desire to "go pro" or tour the world but I love playing on stage.
+I play mainly for myself but it's fun to rock a live crowd now and then.
 JMAC - May 2007

 click for the full size image Now that I've been to Scotland twice I am getting into the kilt thing.
 This has raised an eyebrow but people who know me aren't worried.
 Wearing a kilt isn't a gateway to cross dressing for lads of Scottish ancestry.
 I only break mine out on special occasions.
 And, despite the photo, I don't wear one riding a motorbike (although I have).
 Most Scots wear kilts on formal occasions but young people in Scotland wear them casually to dances and football games.
 The plaid is the MacDonald modern tartan.